 Emergency reserves or rainy day funds

 However, you should make that decision in terms of a plan and what you would do in case that happens.
-Any loved ones that may be impacted by these events should be fully aware of the action plan.
+Family members or loved ones, who may be impacted by these events, should be privy to the action plan.

 Enhancing your financial wellness